-There are 1,215 incorporated Texas municipalities ranging in size from 19 residents in Los Ybanez to Houston's 2,099,451, according to the 2010 U.S. census.
+There are 1,215 incorporated Texas municipalities ranging in size from 19 residents in Los Ybanez to Houston's 2,157,096, according to the 2012 population estimates of the Texas State Data Center.
 More than 80 percent of the state's population lives in cities and towns meeting the U.S. Census Bureau definition of urban areas.

 Texas state government is divided into executive, legislative and judicial branches under the Texas Constitution adopted in 1876.

 The chief executive is the governor, whose term is for four years.
 Other elected state officials with executive responsibilities include the lieutenant governor, attorney general, comptroller of public accounts, commissioner of the General Land Office and commissioner of agriculture.
 The terms of those officials are also four years.